-Corner Renaissance is the name of Moncks Corner's downtown redevelopment program.
+Corner Renaissance is the Moncks Corner's downtown redevelopment program.
 Created in 2015, Corner Renaissance seeks to improve the beauty and commercial attraction of the downtown area, roughly defined as Main Street between Highway 52 and Highway 17A, plus Railroad Avenue.
 The Town of Moncks Corner is proud to be an affiliate of Main Street South Carolina and Main Street America.

 To learn more about the Main Street program, please read this article from the Charleston Post and Courier.

 What is Main Street South Carolina?
 Main Street is a comprehensive revitalization program that promotes the historic and economic redevelopment of traditional business districts in South Carolina.
 Main Street South Carolina was established in 1984 to encourage and support the revitalization of downtowns throughout the state.
 Each year, Main Street South Carolina accepts applications and designates selected communities to join the program.
 These communities receive valuable technical support and training to assist in restoring their Main Streets as centers of community and economic activity.
 Our member communities have brought significant numbers of new businesses and jobs to their respective downtowns.
 In addition, facade improvements and building rehabilitation projects have upgraded the image of Main Street.
 We build on the Four Point Approach developed by the National Main Street Center in 1980 to assist downtown revitalization efforts nationwide.

 There are no quick fixes for declining downtowns.
 True success comes from using a comprehensive and incremental approach such as the Main Street program.
 Four elements combine to create this well-balanced program:

 - Organization involves building a local Main Street organization that is well represented and funded by local residents, merchants, property owners, civic groups, bankers, public officials, and chambers of commerce.
 A strong organization provides stability to build and maintain a long-term effort.